1940 Constitution of Cuba: Origins

 Despite the fact that some political parties had refused to participate in some elections in anticipation of fraud by the government in power, all parties presented candidates for the election of a Constitutional Assembly in November 1939.
-Beneath the variety of parties, the two national leaders who had dominated Cuban politics since the ouster of Gerardo Machado in 1933: former President Ramón Grau and Fulgencio Batista, a military leader who had dominated several recent presidents.
+Beneath the variety of parties, the two national leaders who had dominated Cuban politics since the ouster of President Gerardo Machado in 1933: former President Ramón Grau and Fulgencio Batista, a military leader who had dominated several recent presidents.
 Each maneuvered to form coalitions, but public interest was only sufficient to produce a turnout of 57% of the eligible voters.
 The 76 delegates from nine political parties first elected Grau chairman, but he was removed when the Conservative Party delegates, who had campaigned in opposition to Batista, switched sides and supported Batista's candidate for chairman, Carlos Márquez Sterling.
 The assembly debated publicly for six months and adopted the constitution at the Capitol in Havana.
 It was signed on 1 July 1940, in Guáimaro, Camagüey, as a tribute to the anti-colonial revolutionaries who signed a draft of a proposed Cuban constitution there in 1869.
 A later U.S. Ambassador to Cuba, Philip Bonsal assessed the outcome:

 For example, the Constitution established as national policy restrictions on the size of land holdings and an end to common ownership of sugar plantations and sugar mills, but these principles were never translated into legislation.